nimaafshar/metadamagenet/README.md

 - [Further Reading](#further-reading)
 - [References](#references)

-## Data

-### Dataset
+## Dataset

-We are using the xview2 challenge dataset, namely Xbd, as the dataset for our project.
+We are using the xview2 [^xview2] challenge dataset, namely Xbd[^xbd], as the dataset for our project.
 This dataset contains pairs of pre and post-disaster satellite images from 19 natural disasters worldwide, including fires, hurricanes, floods, and earthquakes.
 Each sample in the dataset consists of a pre-disaster image with its building annotations and a post-disaster image with the same building annotations.
-However, in the post-disaster building annotations, each building is a damage level of the following: *undamaged*, *minor-damage*, *major damage*, *destroyed*, and * unclassified*.
+However, in the post-disaster building annotations, each building has a damage level of the following: *undamaged*, *minor-damage*, *major damage*, *destroyed*, and * unclassified*.
 The dataset consists of *train*, *tier3*, *test*, and *hold* subsets.
-Each subset has an images folder containing pre and post-disaster images stored as 1024\*1024 PNG and a folder named labels containing building annotations and damage labels in JSON format.
-Some of the post-imagery is slightly shifted from their corresponding pre-image.
+Each subset has an *images* folder containing pre and post-disaster images stored as 1024\*1024 PNGs and a folder named labels containing building annotations and damage labels in JSON format.
+Some of the post-imagery is slightly shifted from their corresponding pre-disaster image.
 Also, the dataset has different ground sample distances.
 We used the *train* and *tier3* subsets for training, the *test* subset for validation, and the *hold* subset for testing.
 The dataset is highly unbalanced in multiple aspects.
 The buildings with the *undamaged* label are far more than buildings with other damage types.
 The number of images varies a lot between different disasters; the same is true for the number of building annotations in